bolner/Totally-Diffused/README.md

 Debian/NVIDIA Docker image for [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)'s Stable Diffusion application.
 Supports Dreambooth.
+By default the application listens on port 7860, bound to all interfaces (0.0.0.0).
+You can avoid that by using the `./safe_run.sh` script.

 # Installation